Best small vans to buy 2020

 4. Fiat Doblo Cargo

-The Fiat Doblo used to have a platform sharing partner in the shape of the Vauxhall Combo.
-But with that model now part of the PSA Group, the Doblo soldiers on alone.
 However, in many ways the small Fiat is still a good choice in the small van sector.
-It already has class leading payload and cargo volume figures, thanks in part to the fact that it comes in a versatile range of body styles.
+It already has class-leading payload and cargo volume figures, thanks in part to the fact that it comes in a versatile range of body styles.

-Fiat offers long and short body versions and a high-roof option, while there's also a chassis cab version that was briefly offered in the shape of the Doblo Workup pick-up.
+Fiat offers long and short body versions and a high-roof option, while there's also a chassis cab version and the unique Doblo Workup pick-up.
 Once you've chosen the right van, you can pick between barn doors or a liftback tailgate at the rear.

 Whichever version you choose, the interior doesn’t feel as high quality as you'll find in some rivals, but carrying capacity in the rear can be huge if you choose the longer wheelbase, high-roof versions.

 The Renault Kangoo, was launched in its most recent guise in 2013, but it has had a series of updates over the years.
 It was sold as a budget MPV for a while, but that was dropped as Renault concentrated on its core models, which included the Kangoo Van.
 And in 2019, the Nissan NV250 arrived as a sister model to the Kangoo with a tweaked look but a similar engine and payload range.

 The Renault is a versatile urban delivery van that majors on being good to drive and delivering impressive fuel efficiency.
 It's also great value for money, and shares much of its engineering with the Mercedes Citan, although the Kangoo is significantly cheaper.
 Unlike the Citan, there's just two panel vans, the standard length and the Kangoo Maxi, but there is also the Maxi Crew available, with a folding bulkhead and temporary rear seats.